17 July 2021

-Economics & Management
+Economics & Managementonline course

 Week 1 - Economic Growth, Development and Institutions

 Throughout the course, we will use a combination of theoretical and empirical approaches.
-Students will also learn to apply economic thinking to solve real world problems related to growth and migration.
+Students will also learn to apply economic thinking to solve real-world problems related to growth and migration.

 Week 2 - International Management

-This module emphasizes on the cultural issues in the business world.
-This module consists of basic understanding of culture, theoretical models for comparison of cultural differences, awareness of cultural specific problems in international economic co-operations through short and long cases.
-This will help the students to understand the complexity of the globalized business word and the cultural and social systems and their differences which can cause confusion, misunderstanding and even conflicts.
+This module emphasizes the cultural issues in the business world.
+This module consists of a basic understanding of culture, theoretical models for comparison of cultural differences, awareness of cultural specific problems in international economic cooperations through short and long cases.
+The information provided in the course will help the students understand the complexity of the globalized business world.
+It is also relevant to understand the cultural and social systems as well as their differences which can cause confusion, misunderstanding and even conflicts.

-EUR 850: Early Bird Rate
+EUR 550: Early Bird Rate (until 28 February 2021)

-EUR 950: Regular Rate
+EUR 650: Regular Rate